 2/48: Nymphaea (46).
 World-wide.

 Synonymy: Barclayaceae H.-L. Li, Euryalaceae J. Agardh

 Pollination Biology & Seed Dispersal.
 Thermogenesis has been detected in the flowers of some Nymphaeaceae (Seymour 2001; Seymour & Matthews 2006).
 Beetles and a variety of other insects, including flies, are pollinators (e.g. Gandolfo et al. 2004; Padgett 2007; Thien et al. 2009).
 Scarab beetles (Cyclocephalini) may have pollinated night-flowering water lilies for some 100 m.y.; they pollinate species both in America, where the beetles are common, and in Africa, where the beetles are otherwise very uncommon (Ervik & Knudsen 2003).
-Beetle pollination may have occured even in the early small-flowered members of the fammily (M. L. Taylor et al. 2013 and references).
+Beetle pollination may have occurred even in the early small-flowered members of the fammily (M. L. Taylor et al. 2013 and references).
 The distinctive flowers of Ondinea, wind pollinated, are derived from Nymphaea-type flowers (Löhne et al. 2009).
 Schneider (1979) summarized information about the pollination biology of the family; see also Erbar (2014: especially nectaries).

 The progamic phase, the time between pollination and fertilization, is notably short, up to a mere 8 hours, as in at least some other aquatic angiosperms (including Nelumbo: see Williams et al. 2010).

 Dehiscence of the fruit of Nymphaeaoideae is by swelling of the mucilage inside it, whereupon the wall splits irregularly.